HealthCatalyst/react-cashmere/README.md

 ## ThemeProvider

 Now you are ready to wrap your app with the ThemeProvider higher order component.
 The ThemeProvider will take care of all the cashmere styling and apply it so most Material UI child components are properly themed.
-There are also custom HC components such as `Icon`, `Button`, `Navbar`, etc available.
+There are also custom HC components such as `Icon`, `Navbar`, etc available.

 ```jsx
 /* src/index.js */